Sjors/nado-book/attacks/guix.md

 Richard Stallman didn't like the idea of closed software, so he started the free software movement where the source code had to be available so people could actually check what they were running on their computer.
 This in turn eliminated the power dynamic.
 So, free in that context means freedom.
 It doesn't mean free as in free beer.

-However, in 1999, Eric S. Raymond wrote a book called _The Cathedral and the Bazaar: Musings on Linux and Open Source by an Accidental Revolutionary_^[<https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar>].
+A slightly different, but compatible, perspective was given by Eric S. Raymond in his 1999 _The Cathedral and the Bazaar: Musings on Linux and Open Source by an Accidental Revolutionary_^[<https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar>].
 In this book, he explained the benefits of free software and how it could actually provide high-quality code.
 According to him, "given enough eyeballs, all bugs are shallow."
 In other words, the more the code is seen and reviewed, the better the chance all bugs are found.

-Because of his pragmatic reasoning as to why free software was a good idea, the people at the Netscape Communications Corporation were convinced to turn their internal browser into an open source project, Mozilla.
-We're calling it open source now because this group of people rebranded free software to open source to better accentuate these different benefits.
-There weren't necessarily in favor of open sourcing software for thiephilosophical freedom reasons Stallman was advertising, but rather more for pragmatic reasons.
+Because of this pragmatic reasoning about code quality, the people at the Netscape Communications Corporation were convinced to turn their internal browser into an open source project, Mozilla.
+We're calling it open source now because this group of people rebranded free (as in freedom) software to open source to better accentuate these different benefits.
+There weren't necessarily in favor of open sourcing software for the philosophical freedom reasons Stallman was advertising, but rather more for pragmatic reasons.
 And that's where the difference between free software and open source stems from.

 ### Bitcoin, an Open Source Project